Jay Heimowitz: Career highlights

 Heimowitz is one of only four players, the other three being Phil Hellmuth, Daniel Negreanu and Billy Baxter, in World Series of Poker history to have won a bracelet in four different decades.

 Heimowitz won a Poker After Dark title on his sole appearance, earning $120,000.
 The show was themed around former Mayfair Club regulars with a table composed of Heimowitz, Mickey Appleman, Dan Harrington, Mike Shichtman, Howard Lederer, and Steve Zolotow.

 As of 2019, Heimowitz has made $2,121,439 in live tournament winnings.
 His 43 cashes at the WSOP account for $1,526,581 of those winnings.

 Outside poker, Heimowitz enjoys keeping himself fit.
 He lives with his wife Carole (they married in 1960.)
-They have four sons (Eddie, Lonnie, Roy, and Neil) and nine grandchildren (Katelyn, Jaclyn, Angelo, Max, Sofia, Jake, Anatoly, Casey, and Neil Patrick).
+They have four sons (Eddie, Lonnie, Roy, and Neil) and nine grandchildren (Katelyn, Jaclyn, Ange, Max, Sofia, Jake, Anatoly, Casey, and Neil Patrick).